cpfaff/rbefdata_paper/paper/rbefdata.md

 (url).
 For a detailed description of the experimental design we refer to Lang et al. 2013

-### Tematres server and rtematres
+### Tematres

-`tematres` is a vocabulary management server that enables the management of formal representations of knowledge.
-These representations can vary in complexity from simple lists over taxonomies up to ontologies.
-We use a `tematres` server to provide vocabulary in hierarchical order that is relevant for biodiversity ecosystem functioning research.
-The `rtematres` R package is integrated into the `rbefdata` package to exploit the vocabulary server from within.
+A `tematres` server can hold different representations of formal knowledge like thesauri or even ontologies of projects.
+We use the `tematres` server that stores the vocabulary of the BEF-China experiment to provide relations of search terms that we use in an example that shows how to improve search queries.
+The `befdata` packages uses the `rtematres` R package to exploit the vocabulary server.

 ### rbefdata